YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 ---

 ## 3. Usage Limitation Declaration

-The hardware specified in this document is **strictly for the earliest phase of Signal prototyping and pathway mapping**.
+The hardware specified herein is intended **exclusively for the earliest exploratory phase of Signal prototyping and pathway mapping**.
-It **cannot** support comprehensive Signal execution, Tree‑layer architecture integration, multi‑agent workloads, or prolonged stability testing.
-Accordingly, it must be regarded only as a **starter sandbox** for proof‑of‑concept exploration.
+It is **not** designed to sustain comprehensive Signal execution, Tree‑layer integration, multi‑agent workloads, or protracted stability trials; thus, it should be regarded only as a **transitional sandbox for proof‑of‑concept work**.

-All full‑scale development, cross‑layer validation, and long‑cycle operations for the complete Tree stack will require the purpose‑built Dreaming Lab facility and its fixed laboratory resources
+All rigorous development, cross‑layer validation, and long‑horizon operation of the full Tree stack must take place within the purpose‑built Dreaming Lab and its dedicated laboratory infrastructure
-(**see** [Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md](Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md) **for the mandatory infrastructure**);
+(**see** [Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md](Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md) **for the requisite facilities**).
-**the sooner the Dreaming Lab is secured and commissioned, the faster full‑stage development can proceed.**
+**Accordingly, the sooner the Dreaming Lab is secured and brought online, the sooner full‑stage development may proceed in earnest.**

 ---